Application for international students

 If you would like to apply for a Master's programme and are in the last semester of your Bachelor's degree, you can apply to us and submit the following documents:

-Please read the checklist provided in your online application carefully.
-In some cases you will have to submit further documents specified by the department.
+Please read the checklist provided with your online application in TUCaN carefully.
+In some cases you may be required to submit further documentation as specified by the department.

 Further Information on the Application Documents: